Machian gravity and a cosmology without dark matter and dark energy: Cosmological solution from a generalized metric

-Now according to the logic discussed in the previous section, the negative values of the expressions in the right hand side of Eq.(\ref{eq:G-0-0}) -Eq.(\ref{eq:G-3-3}) will have the terms having the properties of Dark matter and Dark energy.
-So let us consider these expressions as the stress energy tensor for the dark matter and the dark energy, and lets us represent them by $(T_{g})_{\nu}^{\mu}$.
-Here $g$ in the subscript is written just to say that the stress energy tensor is coming from the geometry and has nothing to do with the actual matter density.
-Now, if we define the density and the pressure from these geometric components by $\rho_{g}$ and $p_{g}$, then these two components can be calculated from the stress energy tensor as
+The negative values of the expressions in the right hand side of Eq.(\ref{eq:G-0-0}) -Eq.(\ref{eq:G-3-3}) will have the terms having the properties of Dark matter and Dark energy.
+We can consider these expressions as the expressions for $\tilde{Q}^{\mu}_{\nu}$.
+These $\tilde{Q}^{\mu}_{\nu}$ should give the stress energy tensor for the dark components of the universe.
+These are purely geometric terms and has nothing to do with the real matter and energy.
+If we define the density and the pressure from these geometric components by $\rho_{g}$ and $p_{g}$ respectively, then these two components can be calculated from the stress energy tensor as

 and